FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/filecoin-ethdenver-2025.md

       end-date: 2025-02-27T20:00:00.000Z
       location: Denver, CO
       description:
-        Join us at GLIF's Pool Party for a fun-filled evening with lending & staking pool founders, developers, and investors!
-Enjoy food, drinks, and watch DeFi protocols compete in a Pool tournament with over $1k in cash prizes.
+        "Join us at GLIF's Pool Party for a fun-filled evening with lending & staking pool founders, developers, and investors!
+Enjoy food, drinks, and watch DeFi protocols compete in a Pool tournament with over $1k in cash prizes."
       external-link: https://lu.ma/444wnmwb
     - title: DePIN Day Denver 2025, Hosted by Fluence, Sponsored by Filecoin Foundation